mpihlstrom/femton/exposition.md

 \end{bmatrix}
 $$

 We want to determine the longest edge for some t' when the edges are collinear.
 As before, we cannot allow square roots and fractions, so the expressions have to be expanded.
-Without loss of generality, we derive the formulas for the difference between the squared magnitudes of vectors $\vec{ab}$ and $\vec{bc}$.
+Without loss of generality, we derive the formulas for the difference between the squared magnitudes of vectors ab and bc.
 Beginning with the general case when

  $$A \neq 0$$